-When thinking about your business assets, you might start with the obvious: the physical location of your business, the product or services you sell, and the tools and equipment you use.
+When considering your business assets, you might start with the obvious: the physical location of your business, the product or services you sell, and the tools and equipment that you use.

-But there’s another asset class your business may be overlooking: life insurance.
-With Cash Value Life Insurance, you can turn corporate dollars into a unique, valuable asset.
+With that said, there may be other asset classes that your business may be overlooking, life insurance being one of them.
+With cash value life insurance, you can turn corporate dollars into a unique, valuable asset.

 What Is Cash Value in a Life Insurance Contract?

-Cash value in a life insurance policy, simply put, allows the policy to earn interest or other investment gains in a tax-exempt environment.
+Cash value in a life insurance policy, simply put, allows the policy to earn interest as well as other investment gains in a tax-exempt environment.

 With your business as the owner of the policy, premium payments can now be made through the corporation.
 Those payments go toward:

 - Insurance costs

 - Portfolio management fees

 While there are costs associated with Cash Value Life Insurance, the costs tend to represent roughly 20% of the growth in the contract.
 When compared to traditional investments paying between 26.5% to 53% in tax, the drawdown on Cash Value Life Insurance becomes very attractive as an asset.